CorporateVault LogoCorporateVault

 Daewoo’s slogan was "Great Universe," reflecting Kim Woo-choong’s ambition to be everywhere.

 • The Debt Engine: In the 1990s, Daewoo expanded into over 100 countries, buying everything from car factories in Poland to electronics plants in Vietnam.
+This was a "Hollow Growth" strategy funded almost entirely by short-term debt.

 The BFC Account: London's Shadow Office